How Technology Is Revolutionizing Business Development: A Guide to Real Growth

 Business Development vs. Sales

-This is the most common point of confusion.
-While there is overlap, the focus is different.
-Sales is primarily focused on closing deals and meeting short-term revenue targets.
-Business Development is focused on creating long-term value by identifying new markets, building strategic partnerships, and creating new channels for growth.
-A sales team works with leads that are generated; a BD team often generates the entire pipeline from scratch through strategic initiatives.
+This is the classic confusion.
+Sales is about closing deals and hitting near-term revenue targets.
+Business Development is about creating long-term value by building new markets, partnerships, and growth channels.
+Sales works with the leads they're given; BD often creates those leads from scratch through strategic initiatives.

 Inbound vs. Outbound BD